 Grade Band: 3-12

-Description: Earth Hour is an international campaign to affect the global policy on climate change.
-It will culminate in a worldwide campaign to turn off excess lights on March 28, 2009, 8:30-9:30 p.m. local time.
+Description: Earth Hour is an annual international campaign to affect the global policy on climate change.
+It culminates in an hourlong, rolling worldwide blackout on the fourth Saturday in March.

 World Wildlife Fund